-Maybe you just purchased your dye sublimation printer and you’re wondering what on earth to do with it or maybe you have a long standing business and you’re looking to diversify.
+Maybe you just purchased your dye sublimation printer and you’re wondering what on earth to do with it.
+Maybe you have a long standing business and you’re looking to diversify.
 Dye sublimation blanks are a great way to get into dye sublimation.
 Dozens of options to choose from plus easy access to design templates make blanks almost a no brainer!

 What is a Dye Sublimation Blank?

 So what is a “dye sublimation blank” and what makes it different from a blank mug or coaster that you can pick up at your local WalMart?

 A dye sublimation ready blank is any hard surface that is covered in a high quality polyester coating.
 Blanks take many forms from coasters to keychains and can be used to easily customize your projects.
 Keep in mind that the importance of purchasing good quality dye sublimation blanks is the key to long lasting vibrant transfers.

 Heat Transfer Warehouse offers many options for dye sublimation from coasters to bag tags and photo panels to key chains and name badges.
 The greatest advantage of dye sublimation is that it is so easy to customize!